Get debt relief now. We've helped 205 clients find attorneys today.

 To Rebuild Your Credit Sooner

 When bankruptcy wipes out your personal liability on a loan, the creditor usually no longer reports your payment history to the credit reporting agencies.
-So even if you continue to make your mortgage or car payments after the bankruptcy they will not appear on your credit report and will not help improve your credit score.
-Reaffirming assures that your lender will continue to report your payments to the credit reporting agencies, which in turn helps you to rebuild your credit sooner.
+So, even if you continue to make your mortgage or car payments after the bankruptcy, they will not appear on your credit report and will not help improve your credit score.
+Reaffirming assures that your lender will continue to report your payments to the credit reporting agencies, which enables you to rebuild your credit sooner.

 To Receive More Favorable Loan Terms

-When you reaffirm a debt, you are signing a whole new contract which means that you are free to negotiate terms that are more favorable than your initial agreement.
-Lenders may offer a lowered interest rate or a reduced principal balance to persuade you to reaffirm.
+When you reaffirm a debt, you are signing a whole new contract, so you are free to negotiate more favorable terms than your initial agreement.
+Lenders might offer a lowered interest rate or a reduced principal balance to persuade you to reaffirm, but the terms remain the same in most cases.

 To Protect Against Repossession